DeutscheSoft/toolkit/docs/Widgets.md

+# Widgets inside the DOM

 This document describes briefly how toolkit widgets can be used inside of a HTML layout.

-## Widgets inside the DOM

 Widgets are organized in a tree.
 This tree will usually be similar to the DOM tree, where each widgets consists of at least one DOM elements.
 There may be